airton-canale/portfolio/README.md

-### This is a project that I used to practice my knowledge of TailwindCSS, ReactJS and learn about i18n library.
+### This is a project that I used to practice my knowledge of TailwindCSS, ReactJS and learn about dark theme tailwind.

 <br>